stephv729/bsale-test-client/README.md

 This is a simple single page web app build with Vanilla Javascript.
 It allows users to see products filtered by category.

-It relies on BSale_Test API to connect with database.
+It relies on BSale_Test API to connect to database.
 To check the API, please go to https://github.com/stephv729/bsale-test-api.